Graham · Kintail

 Biod an Fhithich — common questions

-- How hard is Biod an Fhithich?
+- What difficulty is Biod an Fhithich?

 - The standard good-weather months for Biod an Fhithich are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.